-2 Major Airlines Cancel Thousands Of Boeing Max Flights Through November
+Airlines Cancel Boeing Max Flights Into November; Holiday Flights Could Be Next

 The longer the Max is grounded, the greater the impact on the airlines and their passengers.
 All three airlines have many more 737 Max planes on order, which they had planned on integrating into their flight schedules that are planned out months and sometimes years in advance.

 United, for example, is cancelling about 40-45 flights a day this month — 1,290 flights for the month of July.
-That number grows to about 60 flights a day in August, 70 flights a day in September, and 95 flight a day in October.
+That number grows to about 60 flights a day in August, 70 flights a day in September, and 95 flights a day in October.

 American Airlines reported that it expected its losses to grow in the third quarter.

+"It's just too long [for the airlines] to sort of roll with it ... " he adds.
+"The airlines, I think, are now, in effect, planning for the worst," meaning keeping their Max planes grounded through the end of the year.

+"For Boeing, it appears a manageable problem still, but it's becoming a soap opera," Schwieterman says.
+"And observers wonder if we've found a second problem, with this close scrutiny are we going to find a third problem?
+Is this going to become something that just drags on?
+People are rightfully nervous because one deadline after another has been missed."

-On the other hand, the CEO of Delta Air Lines, which doesn't fly Boeing's 737 Max, told reporters his airline received a "small, marginal benefit" due to the grounding of Boeing's 737 Max planes owned by its rivals.
+Delta Air Lines, on the other hand, doesn't fly Boeing's 737 Max.
+Its CEO told reporters the airline received a "small, marginal benefit" due to the grounding of Boeing's 737 Max planes owned by its rivals.

 Meanwhile, a group of consumers filed a lawsuit against Boeing and Southwest Airlines in Texas state court this week, alleging that both companies knew about the dangers of flying the 737 Max planes but they still sold tickets to customers.